Exporting poufs and beanbags to Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The market channels and segments for pouffes and beanbags do not differ significantly from the sector in general.
-See our study about market channels and segments for Home Decoration & Home Textiles for a general overview.

 Although pouffes are carried by more distributors than beanbags, almost any type of reseller can carry them.
 This ranges from Do-It-Yourself outlets and garden centres to furniture specialists, department stores and boutiques.
 This type of informal furniture has also become ‘lifestyle’, meaning it is no longer merely the domain of furniture specialists.
 It now also forms part of concepts that bring almost anything in the home under one brand, one roof, one style.